takaoni1/memory-game/README.md

 # memory-game
-memory-game

 Memory Game done with the help of freeCodeCamp.org Tutorial

-Inbuilt functions:
+**Inbuilt functions**

--> for loops
+- for loops
--> addEventListener
+- addEventListener
--> setAttribute
+- setAttribute
--> getAttribute
+- getAttribute
--> data-name
+- data-name
--> document.querySelector
+- document.querySelector
--> createElement
+- createElement

-Rules of Memory Game
+**Rules of Memory Game**

 You will start by flipping over one card
 If the next card you flip matches, a pop up alert notifies you and you get +1 to your score